mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/Spring REST/spring-rest-application-configuration-content.md

 Spring framework provides two ways of configuring a RESTful application:
 - using xml configuration files such as web.xml and SpringApplicationContext.xml;
-- using Java class.<br>
+- using Java class.

-Let's consider the most widely used approach to configuring a spring REST application which is based on **Java based Web Configurations**<br>
+Let's consider the most widely used approach to configuring a spring REST application which is based on **Java based Web Configurations**

 ### Java based Web Configurations

-Configuring a application on base of spring framework through Java is a modern approach in comparison with xml one.<br>
+Configuring a application on base of spring framework through Java is a modern approach in comparison with xml one.
 Let's consider Java configuration:
 ```Java
 @Configuration